yjg30737/pyqt-search-bar-menu/README.md

 # pyqt-search-bar-menu
 PyQt QMenu which contains search bar as first item

 <b>Note: I found that toggled button of search bar at the right is unnecessary for this.
-So i'm working on making it not interactive.</b>
+So i'm working on making it not interactive in any way.</b>

 ## Requirements
 * PyQt5 >= 5.8